hydrastro/sadbot/README.md

-from sadbot.commands import CommandsInterface from sadbot.message import Message
+from sadbot.commands import CommandsInterface from sadbot.message import Message from sadbot.bot_reply import BotReply, BOT_REPLY_TYPE_TEXT

 # the class name must be the pascal case of the module filename + "BotCommand"
 class SampleCommandBotCommand(CommandsInterface):
     """This is the sample command bot command class"""

-    # the constructor is not required, but if the bot command need some
+    # the constructor is NOT required.
+Anyway if the bot command need some
     # dependencies, they will be automatically injected through it
     def __init__(self, con: sqlite3.Connection):
         self.con = con